nats-io/nats.net/docs/documentation/intro.md

 [Object Store](object-store/intro.md) is the built-in distributed persistent objects of arbitrary size built on top of JetStream.

-[Services](services/intro.md) is the services protocol built on top of core NATS enabling discovery and monitoring of services you develop.
+[Services](services/intro.md) is the Service Protocol built on top of core NATS enabling discovery and monitoring of services you develop.